 Polymerase-Chain Reaction for UTI

-Polymerase-chain reaction, more commonly known as "PCR," is one type of laboratory technique being used to diagnose UTIs.
-This technique looks for fragments of DNA that are specific to different bacteria and fungi.
-If present in a urine sample, these fragments of DNA are copied over and over again.
-When enough copies are made, the bacteria or fungi is considered present in the urine sample, and a diagnosis is made.
+Polymerase-chain reaction, more commonly known as "PCR," is one type of laboratory technique used to detect UTIs.
+PCR works by identifying small fragments of genetic material, DNA, that are unique to specific bacteria and fungi.
+Think of it like a photocopier: if a pathogen's DNA is present in a urine sample, PCR copies it millions of times over until it becomes detectable.
+When enough copies are produced, the pathogen is confirmed to be present, allowing for an accurate and timely diagnosis.

 This technique has both benefits and shortcomings in comparison to urine culture.
 The benefits of using PCR include: